PyAr/CDPedia/README.md

 You can add the proper structures for another language of your preference, and generate the CDPedia for that language.
 We encourage you to submit a PR with those structures for the new language so they are available for everybody else, thanks!

-So, to add a new lenguage you need to take care of different things: language configuration (`imagtypes.yaml` and `languages.yaml`), service texts for the running CDPedia, and project web page for the public.
+So, to add a new language you need to take care of different things: language configuration (`imagtypes.yaml` and `languages.yaml`), service texts for the running CDPedia, and project web page for the public.

 Let's see these in detail (you can see current files for real life examples):